ThayaCheva/Task-Manager/README.md

 # Task Manager Website

-A website for managing daily or other tasks.
+A MERN stack website built using CRUD operation for managing daily or other tasks.

 <h3>Features:</h3>